 Kelly Butler

 For more than three decades, Kelly Butler (MHSc) has guided families through the tender space of bereavement, including hospice, hospitals, and funeral homes.
-Certified in Trauma-Informed Mindfulness and Mindfulness Informed End of Life Care, a student of Francis Weller and the Orphan Wisdom School, and a facilitator of Joanna Macy’s “The Work That Reconnects,” Kelly has many tools to help others navigate the personal and collective experiences of grief, loss and uncertainty.
+Certified in Trauma-Informed Mindfulness and Mindfulness Informed End-of-Life Care, a student of Francis Weller and the Orphan Wisdom School, and a facilitator of Joanna Macy’s “The Work That Reconnects,” Kelly has many tools to help others navigate the personal and collective experiences of grief, loss and uncertainty.

 To provide support through life’s challenging transitions, she leads workshops and grief rituals that offer transformation of complex emotions and the profound experience of loss.
 Rituals, as well as mindful movement, help reweave relationships and return to ourselves.
 Her mission is a return to wholeness, to rediscover the ways we are woven together.